BioRRW/Reads2Resistome/docs/dependencies.md

 Dependencies
 ------------

-This pipeline uses a variety of open-source tools.
+R2R uses a variety of open-source tools.
 The tools used, descriptions, and version specifics are provided below.

 ### ARIBA
   - Description: Antimicrobial Resistance Identification By Assembly.